greetgo/conf/README.md

 ```

-To do it, you need create java interface:
+To do it, you need create java interface (configuration java interface):

 ```java
 @Description("Here you describe config file")